 Bees are extraordinary creatures.
 They move from plant to plant transferring pollen, making sure that the species thrives.
-They are so necessary in our gardens and it is a shame that their numbers are decreasing because of huge mega farming operations and pesticides.
+They are so necessary in our gardens and it is a shame that their numbers are decreasing in part due to huge mega farming operations, loss of their habitats and pesticide use.

 Change of Lily Colors – Bees or Genetics?